odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

     access to Odoo Enterprise features.

-    To follow the exercise, it is recommended that you fetch the branch 14.0-core from the repository XXX, it
+    To follow the exercise, it is recommended that you fetch the branch 15.0-core from the
+    `technical training solutions <https://github.com/odoo/technical-training-solutions/tree/15.0-core>`__ repository.
-    contains a version of the module created during the core training we can use as a starting point.
+    It contains a version of the module created during the core training we can use as a starting point.

 The term "Dashboard" is used in Odoo for objects that display data, but involves different